CharlieHesuda/XAML-/Getting-Started.md

 There is also an [introductory video](https://youtu.be/-n5yeEOsbCk).

 The setup of the toolkit can vary from version to version.
-Please note which version of the toolkit you are usine.
+Please note which version of the toolkit you are using.

 ## Installing the Toolkit